Vonng/pigsty/docs/c-entity.md

 # Entity & Identifier

-Entity, and their naming are very important things, and naming style reflects the engineer's knowledge of the system architecture.
+Entity, and their naming are very important.
+Naming pattern reflects the engineer's knowledge of the system architecture.
 Poorly defined concepts will lead to confusing communication, and arbitrarily set names will create an unexpected extra burden.
-This article introduces the concept of domain entities in Pigsty, and the naming rules used to identify them.
+This article introduces the concept of domain entities in Pigsty, and the naming pattern used to identify them.

 -------------